Air New Zealand 777-300ER: Seat Map & Configurations

 Air New Zealand Boeing 777-300ER Seat Maps & Configuration Overview

-1. Original Air New Zealand Configuration – Features Business Premier, Premium Economy, and Economy, with Economy Skycouch options.
+1. The original Air New Zealand design with the herringbone Business Premier, Premium Economy, and the clever Economy SkyCouch.

 Air New Zealand 777 300er Seat Map